modin-project/modin/docs/developer/using_pandas_on_python.rst

 This section describes usage related documents for the pandas on Python component of Modin.

-Modin uses pandas as a primary memory format of the underlying partitions and optimizes queries ingested from the API layer in a specific way to this format.
-Thus, there is no need to care of choosing it but you can explicitly specify it anyway as shown below.
+Modin uses pandas as the primary memory format of the underlying partitions and optimizes queries from the API layer in a specific way to this format.
+Since it is a default, you do not need to specify the pandas memory format, but we show how to explicitly set it below.

 One of the execution engines that Modin uses is Python.
-This engine is sequential and it's used for the debug purposes.
+This engine is sequential and used for the debugging.
 To enable the pandas on Python execution you should set the following environment variables:

 .. code-block:: bash